 It’s over.
-After an eternally long campaign, the dust has settled, the confetti has been swept up and Donald Trump will soon be sworn in as the most powerful person on the planet.
+After an eternally long campaign, Donald Trump will soon be sworn in as the most powerful person on the planet.
 As surreal as the sight of a reality star in this position is, and no matter how you feel about him, one thing is unarguable: he brings a unique, and most importantly, new perspective to politics.

 While upheaval can make life difficult for organisations too large and unwieldy to change quickly, it can present a gamut of opportunities for small companies that are mobile and nimble enough to take advantage.
 With America, one of the world’s largest economies, about to go through its biggest change in generations, small businesses on this side of the pond could be in a prime position to benefit and thrive.

 So, how is a Trump presidency going to impact you and your business?

 In order to predict what the future might bring, we have to look to the present.
 By Friday 11th, three days after the election, some trends became clear in the US stock market.
 To start, we need to look at the three major stock indices in America: the NASDAQ Composite, Dow Jones Industrial Average and S&P 500.
 For our understanding, it’s best to look at the performance of the first two.

 For those unfamiliar with the stock market, the NASDAQ is geared towards young, technology-focused businesses.
 And the Dow Jones concentrates more on older, industrial organisations.
 By Friday 11th, the NASDAQ had its biggest one-day drop in a month, caused by worries over how companies such as Amazon, Google and Netflix will function in a Trump-led economy.

 On the opposite side, the Dow Jones actually hit record heights.
 The reason?
 The infrastructure spending and tax-cuts that the President-elect has promised.
 What we can deduce from this is that there is a split happening between traditional and modern organisations, between old and new, between industrial behemoths and technological giants.